peteryuhang/Computer-Systems-A-Programmer-Perspective/ch1/ch1.md

 ### The importance of Abstractions in Computer Systems

-- A major theme in computer systems is to provide abstract representations at different levels to hide the complexity of the actual implementationss
+- A major theme in computer systems is to provide abstract representations at different levels to hide the complexity of the actual implementations